rafaeljesus/newww/README.md

 ## Running the server locally

 First, clone this repo.

+Second, copy numbat-config.example.js and config.example.js to numbat-config.js and config.js, respectively.
+Feel free to modify them to suit your needs.

 If you have a reasonably new machine, we strongly recommend using Virtualbox and Vagrant to run a pre-configured VM containing [couchdb](http://couchdb.apache.org/),